Store Hours

 Protect Your Garden With Mulch

-Finish it all off with mulch and compost.
-Mulch keeps your soil moist and controls weeds.
+Finish your flower bed with compost and mulch.
+Mulch controls weeds and keeps your soil from drying out.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger and stronger plants that bear more flowers and fruit.
+It may help foster larger and stronger plants that bear more fruit and flowers.
 Compost and mulch can be DIY creations, but you can also purchase them in-store.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

 Early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your patio or balcony.
 Shop for the fertilizer, soil, and seeds you need in the aisles of your N Miami/Biscayne Garden Center, online, or on our mobile app.
 Let's get growing together.

 1245 Ne 163rd St